devkitPro/picasso/Manual.md

 .end
 ```

-A valid PICA200 shader must contain a `main` procedure.

 Instructions consist of an opcode name and a comma-delimited list of arguments.

 Directives are special statements that start with a period and control certain aspects of `picasso`'s code emission; such as defining procedures, uniforms, constants and more.